Adriano-Barbieri62/ReminderApp/README.md

 * Key shortcuts...
 F9
 When you press Enter on this item, a dialog box will open in which the program's keyboard shortcuts will be displayed in a read-only editing list, use the arrow keys to move through the list.
 Press Tab and then click the Close button or press the Escape or Enter key to close this dialog box and then return to the main program window.
+* Check for updates...
+Ctrl+Shift+U
+When you press Enter on this item, you will be notified if there are updates for the program, if so, follow the instructions on the screen.

 # 4.\ Additional information for the main window for the option "Reminder for the selected day:" <a name="toc4"></a>
 When you change the date in the main window selector, if the selected date matches a reminder, a sonar sound will sound.